tonyjameshart/Celiogix/Celiogix_Panel_Test_Steps.md

 ## **Notes**

-- This test plan covers all major panels in the Celiogix application
+- This test plan covers all major panels in the CeliacShield application
 - Each test step should be executed systematically
 - Results should be documented for regression testing
 - Regular updates to this test plan should be made as new features are added

 **Last Updated:** January 2025
 **Version:** 1.0
-**Application:** Celiogix - Gluten-Free Lifestyle Management System
+**Application:** CeliacShield - Gluten-Free Lifestyle Management System